Eikonix/new-zealand-trade-analysis/README.md

 *   **Insight:** The concentration of frequent high-value export deals largely mirrors the overall top trading partners, with China, the USA, Australia, Japan and South Korea being key destinations.
 This indicates that New Zealand's most significant export relationships are also characterized by a substantial number of large individual transactions, primarily in dairy and meat products.
 While the single largest-value deals are heavily skewed towards China, these other top partners also consistently engage in high-value trade.

 The code for identifying these high-value transactions and their characteristics can be found in the [Kaggle Notebook]({kaggle_notebook_link}).

+#### 7.3 Distribution of High-Value Transaction Amounts by Commodity Chapter (HS2 Code)

+To further understand the characteristics of the high-value transactions (those exceeding 10,000,000 NZD for both imports and exports), I examined the distribution of their monetary values across different broad commodity chapters (HS2 Codes).

+**Methodology:**
+*   The 'HS2_Code' (first two digits of the Harmonized System Code, representing the commodity chapter) was used to categorize these high-value transactions.
+*   Box plots were generated using Matplotlib and Seaborn to visualize the distribution (median, quartiles, range, and outliers) of transaction values.
+This was done for the top 15 HS2 chapters (ranked by the total value of expensive transactions within each chapter) to ensure the chart remained readable.
+*   Alongside each box plot, a list mapping the HS2 codes to their chapter descriptions was provided for clarity.

+**High-Value Import Transaction Distribution:**

+**Key Insights from the Box Plots:**

+*   **For High-Value Imports:**
+    *   **HS2 Chapter '27' (Mineral fuels, mineral oils, etc.):** This chapter, which includes significant imports like automotive diesel, displayed the largest interquartile range (the "box" itself was big).
+This indicates a wide variation in the values of its high-value transactions.
+Furthermore, it showed outliers across a very broad range, highlighting that some individual fuel/oil shipments were exceptionally expensive compared to the typical range of other high-value deals within this chapter.
+    *   **HS2 Chapter '84' (Machinery and mechanical appliances, etc.):** This chapter also showed a considerable spread in its high-value transaction amounts (being the second biggest box).
+However, it had fewer extreme outliers compared to Chapter '27', suggesting that while the values of expensive machinery imports varied, they were generally more consistent without as many exceptionally high-value single deals.
+    *   **HS2 Chapter '88' (Aircraft, spacecraft, and parts thereof):** Expensive transactions in this chapter also showed a notable spread.
+The presence of several outliers with a wide range indicates that a few specific aircraft or high-value parts purchases were significantly more costly than other expensive transactions in this category.

+*   **For High-Value Exports:**
+    *   The box plot for exports clearly highlighted that HS2 Chapter **[e.g., '04' - Dairy produce]** had numerous high-value transactions, and these often involved very large individual amounts, as shown by a high median, a wide interquartile range, and significant outliers.
+    *   HS2 Chapter **[e.g., '44' - Wood and articles of wood]** also featured prominently with high-value deals, perhaps showing [e.g., a slightly lower median than dairy but still a wide range / or a more consistent range of high values].
+    *   *(Add 1-2 more specific observations from your export box plot).*

+This analysis helps to pinpoint which broad categories of goods are driving the very large single transactions and how varied those transaction values are within each category.
+The detailed code for creating these box plots is in the [Kaggle Notebook]({your_kaggle_notebook_link_here}). *(Replace link)*